wofsauge/IsaacDocs/docs/Sprite.md

 ### Replace·Spritesheet () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void ReplaceSpritesheet ( int LayerId, string PngFilename ) {: .copyable aria-label='Functions' }
-Changes the ".png" file assosiated to a specific layer of a sprite.
+Changes the ".png" file associated with a specific layer of a sprite.

+After replacing a spritesheet, you must call the `Sprite.LoadGraphics` method afterwards.

 ???+ note "Notes"
     The effect is only applied after calling the [LoadGraphics()](#LoadGraphics) function afterwards.